RosettaCommons/documentation/full-options-list.md

 <dt><b>-buffer_flush_frequency</b> \<Real\></dt>
 <dd>when N structures (buffer_silent_output) are collected dump to file with probability X<br/>Default: 1.0<br/></dd>
 <dt><b>-delete_old_poses</b> \<Boolean\></dt>
 <dd>Delete poses after they have been processed.
-For jobs that process a large number of structures, the memory consumed by old poses is wasteful.<br/>Default: false<br/></dd>
+For jobs that process a large number of structures, the memory consumed by old poses is wasteful.
+True by default, since there is no good reason to effectively leak memory.<br/>Default: true<br/></dd>
 <dt><b>-checkpoint_file</b> \<File\></dt>
 <dd>write/read nstruct-based checkpoint files to the desired filename.<br/></dd>
 <dt><b>-failed_job_exception</b> \<Boolean\></dt>